sparshsah/foggy-demo/demo/ml/musings.md

 HPT is "hyperparameter tuning".
 MBRL is "model-based reinforcement learning".

 There are Bayesian-inspired HPT methods like TPE (tree-structured Parzen estimator) or GP-EI (Gaussian process with expected improvement) or HEBOSearch (heteroscedastic evolutionary Bayesian optimization).
-These methods try to (oversimplifying here) build a surrogate representation of the behavior of a blackbox function given hyperparameters, and iteratively improve hyperparameters by aiming for something like `argmax_{hyperparameters}(goodness_of_blackbox | hyperparameters)`.
+* These methods try to (oversimplifying here) build a surrogate representation of the behavior of a blackbox function given hyperparameters, and iteratively improve hyperparameters by aiming for something like `argmax_{hyperparameters}(goodness_of_blackbox | hyperparameters)`.

-Separately, there is MBRL, which also builds surrogate representations and can apply Bayesian-style optimization to converge toward an optimal action policy.
+Separately, there is MBRL
+* Which also builds surrogate representations and can apply Bayesian-style optimization to converge toward an optimal action policy.

 I have to formalize this a bit more (chatbots push back on me here, which is why above I said "Bayesian-inspired" or "Bayesian-style" instead of "Bayesian"), but I feel there's a distinct kernel of Bayesian strategy that unifies both.